sierisimo/publications/TheFunctionChangedMyMind/README-en.md

 }
 ```

-You can add different layers of complexity but this is the base for most solutions: **have a single point for launching/starting new activities**.
-In my case, I always ended having case 1 all around.
+You can add several layers of complexity, but this is the base for most solutions: **have a single point for launching/starting new activities**.
+In my case, I always ended up having case 1 all around.
 Having functions here and there seemed like a good solution, until I ended with 120 functions doing almost the same all around, which is not bad, but seeing that `::class.java` even inside of different methods really bothered me.
 Plus, seeing 3 or 4 functions inside the same class with almost the same body also feels wrong.

 I wanted a way to remove that, to make that `::class.java` disappear from everywhere and have something more explicit or at least more readable without the 123193 wrapper functions all around.